Training Course Instructors

 Jack D. Peters, Accelent Technology LLC, provides consulting services for vibration analysis training and applications.
 Prior to forming Accelent Technology LLC in 2017, Mr. Peters was the Vice President of International Sales for Connection Technology Center, Inc. (2004-2016), and his international responsibilities included Asia-Pacific, Canada, and India.
 He worked at Eastman Kodak Company, Inc. (1977-2004) measuring, monitoring, and analyzing vibration problems on process manufacturing machines for photographic films and papers.
 He holds an AOS degree from Alfred Agricultural & Technical College in Automotive Technology, an AAS degree from Monroe Community College in Electrical Technology, and is a Certified Maintenance and Reliability Professional (CMRP).
 Certified as a Category IV Vibration Analyst in accordance with ISO 18436-2, Mr. Peters is an Instructor, Chairman of the Training Committee and a Member of the Board of Directors for the Vibration Institute.

 Allen Plymon is President of Plymon Vibration Consultants, LLC.
 He provides consulting and training to many industrial clients including acceptance testing, root cause failure analysis, advanced testing and troubleshooting, balancing, remote monitoring and reliability concepts.
 Allen is a Category IV Vibration Specialist, as per ISO 18436-2, through the Vibration Institute.
 He has over 30 years of experience determining and solving machine and structural issues both in Repair Centers and a wide variety of industrial plants.
-He serves on the Vibration Institute Board of Directors, is Chairman of the Vibration Institute Training Committee, and a current Vibration Institute Instructor.
+He serves on the Vibration Institute Board of Directors, has served as Chairman of the Vibration Institute Training Committee, and is a current Vibration Institute Instructor.

 Bill Pryor is the Technical Director for PDM Solutions, Inc. He has over 35 years experience in the vibration analysis and rotating machinery field.
 Field experience includes machinery troubleshooting, balancing, alignment, structural analysis, transient testing, and commissioning of rotating equip-ment.
 In addition, he has assisted in the establishment of many PdM pro-grams throughout industry.
 Before joining PDMS, Pryor was with PSEG Power from 1986 to 1999 as a Sr. Test Engineer and Bently Nevada Corpo-ration from 1977 to 1986.
 He has an AAS in Product and Machine Design from the State University of New York at Alfred.
 He sits on the Board of Directors of the Vibration Institute.
 Before joining the Institute’s Training department he was actively involved in the Vibration Institute’s certification committee.
 Pryor is certified Vibration Analyst Category IV.